unipacker/unipacker/README.md

 ```
 Assuming you have a folder called ```local_samples``` in your home directory, this will be mounted inside the container.
 Un{i}packer will thus be able to access those binaries via ```/root/unipacker/local_samples```

+### RESTful API
+A 3rd party wrapper created by @rpgeeganage allows to unpack samples by sending a request to a RESTful server: [https://github.com/rpgeeganage/restful4up](https://github.com/rpgeeganage/restful4up)